-To activate the optional LOI, press the DOWN arrow.
+To access the transmitter menu, press the XMTR MENU key.
 Use the UP, DOWN, LEFT(E), and RIGHT arrows to navigate the menu structure.
 A complete map of the LOI menu structure is shown in the product reference manual.

 The display can be locked to prevent unintentional configuration changes.
 The display lock can be activated by holding the UP arrow for three seconds and then following the on-screen instructions.